dhruvpatel16120/Cricket-Score-Prediction-System/README.md

     ```

 4. **Ensure the dataset file is available:**
-    Place your `t20.csv` or `data/odi.csv` file in the appropriate directory.
+    Place your `ipl.csv` file in the appropriate directory.

 ## Usage
 1. **Run the Streamlit app:**